Lettermacaward

 Leitir Mhic an Bhaird or Leitir Mhic a' Bhaird (anglicised as Lettermacaward) is a Gaeltacht village in the Rosses region of County Donegal, Ireland.
 The village, known colloquially as Leitir (pronounced letcher), is between the larger towns of Glenties and Dungloe.
 It is also a civil parish in the historic barony of Boylagh.
+The village has two shops, a family run service station and three 3 pubs.

 Irish language

 There are approximately 650 people living in the Leitir Mhic an Bhaird ED and 19% Irish speakers.

-Amenities

-The village has two shops, 'Clerkin's', a family run service station, and 'Gallagher's Stop & Shop'.
-There are 3 pubs; Elliott's, the Gweebarra Bar and Packie's Bar.

 Sport

 The local Gaelic games club is Na Rossa.

 Civil parish of Lettermacaward

 The civil parish contains the village of Lettermacaward.

 Townlands

 The civil parish contains the following townlands: